CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 The use of fiber optic cables offers the following advantages:

-* Fiber optics allow high bandwidths in conjunction with large bridgeable distances compared to copper cables.
+* Fiber optics allow high bandwidths in combination with large bridgeable distances compared to copper cables.
 * LWL are insensitive to electromagnetic fields.
 * There are no crosstalk effects as with electrical conductors.
 * LWL provide a potential-free connection between the terminals of the cabling.